 - How to invest in property start here

-- How to invest in the Stock market start here
+- How to invest in shares start here (active vs passive investing)

 - What is the likely return of the scenario